How to Open a Bank Account in Japan as a Foreigner (2026 Guide)

 Before going to the bank, it’s important to prepare a few items in advance.

-- If you register a seal, bring it with you when opening the account.
-The bank will keep an impression on file.
+• If you do register a seal, bring it when you open the account—the bank keeps the impression on file, and it must match exactly afterward.

-- Treat your hanko like a bank card or passport — store it safely in a case.
+• Treat your hanko like a bank card or passport, and store it in a case away from the seal’s registration record.

 Phone number in Japan